-With these new standards, climate change education will be now incorporated across seven content areas – 21st Century Life and Careers, Comprehensive Health and Physical Education, Science, Social Studies, Technology, Visual and Performing Arts, and World Languages.
-Climate change standards have also been added to the appendices of the Mathematics and English Language Arts guidelines, which will be reviewed in 2022.
-The standards will begin implementation starting September 2021.
+With this adoption, climate change education will be incorporated across seven content areas – 21st Century Life and Careers, Comprehensive Health and Physical Education, Science, Social Studies, Technology, Visual and Performing Arts, and World Languages.
+Climate change standards have also been added to the appendices of the Mathematics and English Language Arts guidelines, which are up for review in 2022.

-Now New Jersey’s children will be better equipped to combat the climate crisis, thrive in the future green economy, and become the leaders who will take New Jersey to 100 percent clean energy by 2050.
+Now, New Jersey’s children will be better equipped to combat the climate crisis, thrive in the future green economy, and become the leaders who will accelerate New Jersey to 100% clean energy by 2050.

-Together with the New Jersey Department of Environmental Protection, First Lady Tammy Murphy launched #GoGreenNJ, a social media campaign to promote simple tips that New Jerseyans can do to help protect the environment and reduce the impacts of climate change.
-Each week, the First Lady shares weekly environmental tips on topics such as conserving water, saving energy, and recycling to encourage others to preserve our natural resources.
+In partnership with the New Jersey Department of Environmental Protection, First Lady Tammy Murphy launched #GoGreenNJ, a social media campaign to promote simple tips that New Jerseyans can do to help protect the environment and reduce the impacts of climate change.
+Environmental tips focus on conserving water, saving energy, and recycling to encourage others to preserve our natural resources.

 Fighting climate change can seem daunting, but by breaking it down into simple, everyday tips, everyone can do their part!